cncf/gitdm/README.md

 Developers affiliations list: [dev1], [dev2], [dev3], [dev4], [dev5].

-New affiliations are imported into DevStats about 1-2 times/month.
+*New affiliations are imported into DevStats about once per 4 weeks.*

 # DevStats